Sam-Levene/argus_media_technical_task/README.md

 dotnet build
 ```

-Once you have built the suite, you can either run it through using `dotnet test` but note the Issues section on this.
+Once you have built the suite, you can either run it through using `dotnet test` or run it through the Test Explorer, but please note the **Issues** section on this.

 ### Assumptions: